 Don’t use harsh chemical solvents.

-While using a small amount of bleach is okay, you want to avoid harsh chemical solvents such as gasoline, kerosene, or paint thinner as they can damage the plastic colors.
+While using a small amount of bleach is okay, you want to avoid harsh chemical solvents such as gasoline, kerosene, or paint thinner, as they can damage the plastic colors.

 Avoid high water pressure when washing.

 It is important to avoid using high-pressure water.
-Power Wheels are battery-operated, and the electrical system, which includes the battery itself, the motor, converter, and wires, can easily get damaged by water.
+Power Wheels are battery-operated, and the electrical system, which includes the battery itself, the motor, the converter, and wires, can easily get damaged by water.

 You want to make sure water doesn’t get into these areas as water and electricity don’t mix.
 This is why Power Wheels shouldn’t get wet.

 Don’t wash with hot water; it will fade paint over time.